Interview with EU Commissioner Vladimír pidla

-particularly in anticipating and managing change and in developing European partnerships at corporate level.
-Currently
+and in accompanying restructuring and in developing European partnerships at company level.
+Currently there are about 850

-there are roughly 850 EWC in Europe, covering 14.5 million workers a significant number!
+EWC bodies in Europe, covering 14.5 million employees - a significant number!

-Where active, EWCs contribute to improving corporate governance in large transnational undertakings, a key factor for
+Where they are active, European works councils help to improve corporate governance in large transnational companies - a

-their sustainable competitiveness.
-However, we know that EWCs are not properly informed and consulted in a large number
+key factor for sustainable competitiveness.
+However, we know that EWCs were not properly informed and consulted in a large

-of restructuring cases.
-We also know that there are some legal uncertainties in the application of the directive, notably
+number of restructuring cases.
+We also know that there are some legal ambiguities in the application of the Directive,

-as regards the relationship between national and transnational levels of dialogue and the consequences of mergers and
+particularly regarding the relationship between national and transnational levels of workers' representation and the

-acquisitions.
-I am convinced that we need to find effective ways to ensure timely and effective transnational workers'
+effects of corporate mergers and acquisitions.
+I am convinced that we must find effective ways to ensure the timely and

-information and consultation and to enhance social dialogue at corporate level, for the sake of both workers and companies.
+effective information and consultation of workers and improve the social dialogue at company level, for the benefit of

-Question: The Commission will start a further consultation round on the review of the EWC Directive.
-What are the most
+Question: The Commission intends to commence a further consultation on the revision of the EWC Directive.
+What are the

 information and consultation rights and greater coherence between Community legal instruments and of resolving the